Required immunizations for Goshen College students

 - Initial series of three and last booster

-- You must have a tuberculosis (TB) skin test if any of the following statements apply to you:
+- You must have a tuberculosis (TB) skin test done in the United States if any of the following statements apply to you:

 - Born outside of the U.S.